DanielLarsenNZ/HelloDapr/README.md

 ## Pros and gotchas

 * GRPC built in and by default.
-* Client encryption built in.
+* mTLS and Client encryption built in.
+* OpenAPI
+* Transactional outbox pattern built-in.
+* Async / await + cancellation tokens
+* Retry built-in.
 * Highly opinionated API for distributed computing.
 * PUTS will upsert and this behaviour cannot be overidden, even at the API level.